fatane1234/Rezome/index.md

 ### About Me
-I am fatane khavari I am studying computer engineering at PNU varamin University.
+I am fatane khavari  , born on 1995/10/5
+I am a bachelor student of PNU varamin University a major in computer software engineering, entrance 96;
+I also have a diploma in Mathe matical sciences.

+### phon number
+09220168188

 Personal Information
 - First Name: fatane